-Abuses from cybersquatting cases in the proposed .hamburg will be addressed by using ICANN's existing and well know Uniform Dispute Resolution Process ("UDRP").
-However, registry staff will also closely follow developments regarding Rights Protection Mechanisms within ICANN and will investigate potential paths towards adoption of such processes once they are clearly defined for the .hamburg registry space.
+Abuses from cybersquatting cases in the proposed .versicherung will be addressed by using ICANN's Uniform Dispute Resolution Process ("UDRP").
+However, registry staff will also closely follow developments regarding Rights Protection Mechanisms within ICANN and will investigate potential paths towards adoption of such processes once they are clearly defined for the .versicherung registry space.

-Front-Running
+b) Front-Running

-Even though the RAPWG does not recommend any specific action regarding this issue, the proposed registry will a) treat all logfiles and any other information that reflects user interests in a particular domain name as confidential.
-Such data and log information will only be available to staff with actual operational requirements to access those files, and b) will include a respective provision in the gTLD's registrar accreditation agreement.
+Even though the RAPWG does not recommend any specific action regarding this issue, the proposed registry will c) Gripe Sites; Deceptive and Offensive Domain Names d) Fake Renewal Notices

+- treat all log files and any other information that reflects user interests in a particular domain name as confidential.
+Such data and log information will only be available to staff with actual operational requirements to access those files, and - II. will include a respective provision in the gTLD's registrar accreditation agreement.